mattiarossi/oci-visualizer/README.md

   http://localhost:8000/static/ociviz.html?mode=OFFLINE

-will lunch visualizer without in offline mode.
+will lunch visualizer  in OFFLINE mode.
 Visualizer expects to find a file called "network.json" in static folder and will visualize its contents

 <b>example 4:</b>